youbs/ubermuda.github.io/_posts/2015-01-28-dockerfiles-maintainability-pro-tips.md

     4. Understand the layering system
     5. Know your tools
     6. Know the Dockerfile DSL
+    7. Even more apt optimization
-    7. Optimize file downloading with curl
+    8. Optimize file downloading with curl
 3. Runnability
     1. Use `EXPOSE`
     2. Expandable containers